refractproject/refract-spec/namespaces/api-description-namespace.md

     - `href` (Templated Href) - URI Template of this resource.
     - `hrefVariables` (Href Variables) - Definition of URI Template variables used in the `href` property.
 - `content` (array)
-    - (Copy) - Textual information of the resource.
+    - (Copy) - Resource description's copy text.
     - (Transition) - State transition available for this resource.

         The `content` MAY include multiple `Transition` elements.